Announcement: New Prayer Books Available

 What exactly is Mont Saint Michel?

-The geography of the Mount
+The geography of Mont-Saint-Michel

 This granite point has a circumference of 960 meters and an altitude of 92 meters above a sandy plain.